Cliometrics: History

 With that being said, the new economic history revolution is thought to have begun in the mid-1960s, where areas of key interest included transportation history, slavery, and agriculture.
 The discipline was resisted as many incumbent economic historians were either historians or economists who had very little connection to economic modeling or statistical techniques.
 According to cliometric economist Claudia Goldin, the success of the cliometric revolution had as an unintended consequence the disappearance of economic historians from history departments.
 As economic historians started using the same tools as economists, they started to seem more like other economists.
 In Goldin's words, "the new economic historians extinguished the other side."
 The other side nearly disappeared altogether, with only a few remaining in history departments and business schools.
 However, some new economic historians did, in fact, begin research around this time, among them were Kemmerer and Larry Neal (a student of Albert Fishlow, a leader of the cliometric revolution) from Illinois, Paul Uselding from Johns Hopkins, Jeremy Atack from Indiana, and Thomas Ulen from Stanford.

-Cliometrics was introduced to Germany by American-born and -educated Richard H. Tilly in the 1970s.
+Cliometrics was introduced in the 1970s to Germany by Richard H. Tilly, who had been educated in the US.
 The Cliometric Society, a group to encourage and further the study of cliometrics, was founded in 1983.

 There has been a revival in 'new economic history' since the late 1990s.
 The number of papers on economic history published in the top economics journals has increased in the last decades, comprising 6.6% of articles in the American Economic Review and 10.8% of articles in the Quarterly Journal of Economics for the period 2004-2014.
 Today, cliometric approaches are standard in several journals, including the Journal of Economic History, Explorations in Economic History, the European Review of Economic History, and Cliometrica.